 Julie Miller-Phipps is president of Kaiser Permanente Southern California Health Plan and Hospitals.
-She directs Hospital and Health Plan operations and partners with the leadership of the Southern California Permanente Medical Group to improve the health of more than members and their communities in an area that extends from Bakersfield to San Diego.
-More than employees collaborate with Southern California Permanente Medical Group physicians to deliver high-quality, affordable care through this region’s hospitals and medical offices.
+She directs Hospital and Health Plan operations and partners with the leadership of the Southern California Permanente Medical Group to improve the health of more than 4.6 million members and their communities in an area that extends from Bakersfield to San Diego.
+More than 75,773 employees collaborate with 7,649 Southern California Permanente Medical Group physicians to deliver high-quality, affordable care through this region’s 15 hospitals and 232 medical offices.
 Miller-Phipps, who has more than 3 decades of health care leadership experience, was appointed to this position in August 2016.

 In addition to her operations responsibilities, Miller-Phipps oversees funding and grants for programs that cultivate improvements in the economic, social, and environmental factors that strengthen the quality of health in Southern California.
 Annually, this equates to nearly $1 billion in support of Kaiser Permanente’s mission to help communities thrive.